ddella/OpenSSL/Digital Signature/ECDSA-Sig.md

 ```
 **Note**: The size of the file `hash-sha256.bin` is 32 bytes or 256 bits 😉
 ## 4. Sign the hash
 We are signing a hash value, not the file or data.
-The **hash** function transformed our file of *variable* length to a *fixed-length* value of 256 bit.
 ```shell
 openssl pkeyutl -sign -inkey private-key.pem -in hash-sha256.bin -out ecdsa.sig
 ```